TomWebster98/TomWebster98/README.md

 - 🛠 &nbsp; I mainly work with Python, utilising modules like pandas, numpy, matplotlib, dash and plotly for data processing and visualisation.
 - 🌱 &nbsp; I’m currently learning MATLAB/Simulink as well as broader Motorsport engineering topics such as vehicle dynamics, aerodynamics and race strategy.
-- 👨🏻‍💻 &nbsp; My personal projects are available here: [Github](https://github.com/TomWebster98?tab=repositories).
+- 👨🏻‍💻 &nbsp; My personal projects are available on [Github.](https://github.com/TomWebster98?tab=repositories).
-- 📫 &nbsp; Reach out on LinkedIn: [LinkedIn](https://www.linkedin.com/in/tom-webster98/)
+- 📫 &nbsp; Reach out on [LinkedIn.](https://www.linkedin.com/in/tom-webster98/)

 ## 💡 Languages 💡:
 - Python